 Self-funded with in-kind assistance from Macquarie Marshes Environmental Trust & RiverSmart

-July – August: winter field trips (multiple sites) and story gathering (funded by RAF NSW Quick Response Grant)
+July – August: winter field trips (across multiple sites) and story gathering (funded by RAF NSW Quick Response Grant – now acquitted)

-September – November: spring field trips (multiple sites)
+September – November: spring field trips (across multiple sites)